15.2: An Overview of the Endocrine System

 Neural and Endocrine Signaling

-The nervous system uses two types of intercellular communication—electrical and chemical signaling—either by the direct action of an electrical potential, or in the latter case, through the action of chemical neurotransmitters such as serotonin or norepinephrine.
+The nervous system uses two types of intercellular communication—electrical and chemical signaling—either by the direct action of an electrical potential, or in the latter case, through the action of chemical neurotransmitters.
 In a synapse, neurotransmitters act locally and rapidly.
-When an electrical signal in the form of an action potential arrives at the synaptic terminal, neurotransmitters diffuse across the synaptic cleft (the gap between a sending neuron and a receiving cell).
-Once the neurotransmitters interact (bind) with receptors on the receiving (post-synaptic) cell, the receptor stimulation is transduced into a response such as continued electrical signaling or modification of cellular response.
 The target cell responds within milliseconds of receiving the chemical “message”; this response then ceases very quickly once the neural signaling ends.
 In this way, neural communication enables body functions that involve quick, brief actions, such as movement, sensation, and cognition.

 In contrast, the endocrine system uses just one method of communication: chemical signaling.
-These signals are sent by the endocrine organs, which secrete chemicals—the hormone—into the extracellular fluid.
+These signals are sent by the endocrine organs, which secrete chemicals — the hormones — into the extracellular fluid.
 Hormones are transported primarily via the bloodstream throughout the body, where they bind to receptors on target cells, inducing a characteristic response.
 As a result, endocrine signaling requires more time than neural signaling to prompt a response in target cells, though the precise amount of time varies with different hormones.
 For example, the hormones released when you are confronted with a dangerous or frightening situation, called the fight-or-flight response, occur by the release of adrenal hormones—epinephrine and norepinephrine—within seconds.
 In contrast, it may take up to 48 hours for target cells to respond to certain reproductive hormones.

 In addition, endocrine signaling is typically less specific than neural signaling.
 The same hormone may play a role in a variety of different physiological processes depending on the target cells involved.
 For example, the hormone oxytocin promotes uterine contractions in women during labor.
 It is also important in breastfeeding, and may be involved in the sexual response and in feelings of emotional attachment in both males and females.